ps8847/04_java_DSA/README.md

 # 04_java_DSA

 a notes come code for Dsa WITH Java

+i've soled dsa questions also